primev/mev-commit-docs/newdocs/extras/provider-and-bidder-interaction-via-apis.md

 ### **RPC API**

-The protobuf file is available in the [repository(opens in a new tab)](https://github.com/primevprotocol/mev-commit/blob/main/rpc/providerapi/v1/providerapi.proto).
+The protobuf file is available in the [repository](https://github.com/primevprotocol/mev-commit/blob/v0.1.2-rc4/rpc/providerapi/v1/providerapi.proto).
 The Go client has already been generated in the repository.
 To generate the RPC client for other languages, please follow the instructions in the [gRPC documentation](https://grpc.io/docs/languages/).

 There are two main APIs: